 You don't need to be a detective or a lawyer – that's our job.
 We've handled cases where initial police reports were wrong, where medical records revealed hidden negligence, and where insurance companies tried to cover up their policyholder's fault.
 Your job is to grieve and heal; our job is to find the truth and fight for justice.

-"What if the insurance company retaliates or makes our lives difficult?"
 Insurance companies cannot legally retaliate against families who pursue legitimate claims.
 In fact, they respect families who have strong legal representation more than those who try to handle claims alone.
 We serve as your buffer, handling all communications so you're protected from insurance company tactics.

-"What if our case isn't serious enough to pursue?"
 If your loved one died due to someone else's negligence, your case is serious enough.
 We've successfully handled cases involving everything from young children to elderly retirees, from high-income professionals to part-time workers.
 Every life has value, and Missouri and Kansas law recognizes this through wrongful death statutes.

-"What if this legal process tears our family apart?"
 We've found that pursuing justice often helps families heal by providing closure and accountability.
 We work carefully with families to ensure everyone understands the process and feels heard.
 When disagreements arise about settlement offers or trial strategy, we facilitate family meetings to ensure decisions are made together.

-"What if we lose the case and end up worse off than before?"
 Because we work on a contingency fee basis, you have no financial risk.
 If we don't win your case, you don't pay attorney fees.
 The only way you can be "worse off" is by not pursuing justice at all and letting the responsible party escape accountability for your loved one's death.

 Your loved one didn't deserve to die because of someone else's careless or reckless actions.
 They had plans, dreams, and people who loved them.
 Their life had value that can't be measured in dollars, but the law provides a way to hold responsible parties accountable and secure your family's future.